 Okay, okay, we love our Taco Tuesdays, but there are so many more delicious (and equally simple) meals you can incorporate into your home.
 Food is another great way to foster an appreciation and understanding during this time.

-Cozymeal has a roster of recipes and cooking experiences for you to choose from, like this Culinary Celebration of Hispanic Heritage Month class or this Seafood Paella From Scratch experience.
+Cozymeal has an archive of recipes and cooking experiences for you to choose from, like this Culinary Celebration of Hispanic Heritage Month class or this Seafood Paella From Scratch experience.

 Watch a Spanish-language show.